About the Center

 The Center for Health and Social Research

-CHSR was founded at Buffalo State College in 1997 by Dr. William F. Wieczorek who continues to be the director.
+CHSR was founded at SUNY Buffalo State in 1997 by Dr. William F. Wieczorek who continues to be the director.

 CHSR is a leader in researching critical issues such as drunk driving, suicide, violence, mental health, substance abuse, and educational reforms.